 Pediatric dentists care for children of all ages.
-From birth to adolescence, they help your child develop a healthy smile until they’re ready to move on to a general dentist.
+From the first tooth to adolescence, they help your child develop a healthy smile until they are ready to move on to a general dentist.
 Pediatric dentists have had 2-3 years of special training to care for young children and adolescents.

 Research has shown that mothers with poor oral health may be at a greater risk of passing cavity-causing bacteria to their children, and periodontal disease can increase the risk of preterm birth and low birth weight.
 The American Academy of Pediatric Dentistry (AAPD) recommends that all pregnant women continue to visit the dentist for checkups during pregnancy.

-To decrease the risk of spreading the bacteria, mothers should visit their dentist regularly, brush and floss on a daily basis, and maintain a healthy diet full of natural fiber, and reduce sugary foods.
+To decrease the risk of spreading the bacteria, mothers should visit their dentist regularly, brush and floss daily, and maintain a healthy diet full of natural fiber, and reduce sugary foods.
 Additionally, increasing water intake and using fluoridated toothpaste helps prevent cavities and improves oral health.

 Your child’s first tooth will typically erupt between 6 and 12 months, although it is common to occur earlier.
 Usually, the two bottom front teeth – the central incisors – erupt first, followed by four upper front teeth – called the central and lateral incisors.
 Your child should have their first full set of teeth by their third birthday.

 Most children have 20 primary, or baby teeth.
 Typically, there are 10 upper teeth and 10 lower teeth.
 These 20 primary teeth are eventually replaced by 32 permanent teeth, 16 in the upper jaw and 16 in the lower jaw.